acjeff/VectorJSGameTest/README.md

 **Notes**

-All code so far is in svg-clip-path.ts
+All code so far is in loadGame.ts

 Needs tidying up etc. obvs